 The nine-month program begins with an orientation in September and ends with a graduation in May.

 The mentorship program consists of:

 - A group of 16 protégés and one Mentor per session

-- Protégés from diverse professional backgrounds, with strong preference given to YPAC members
+- Protégés from diverse professional backgrounds, with strong preference given to YPC members

 - Mentors who are established business or civic leaders